6G-SANDBOX/TNLCM/docs/README.md

 - [![MongoDB][mongodb-badge]][mongodb-url] - NoSQL database designed to store Trial Networks.

 ## :rocket: Getting Started Locally

-> [!NOTE]
-> TNLCM is being developed and tested on Ubuntu in version 24.04 LTS.

 > [!IMPORTANT]
 > TNLCM requires the prior installation of: